Peter and the Wolf’s Honest Lesson

 NARRATOR: Then the villagers came back to where Peter was.

-PETER: You are scared of the wolf!.
-You are scared of the wolf!.
-Ha, ha, ha, ha!.
+PETER: You are scared of the wolf!
+You are afraid of the wolf!
+Ha, ha, ha, ha!

 NARRATOR: When the villagers left, Peter kept laughing.